The Surprising Benefits and Pitfalls of BPA-Free Thermal Paper Rolls

 It is very unlikely, however, that a person who handles thermal paper throughout their workday will be exposed to toxic levels of BPA.
-According to a study published by Springer-Verlag, a person who handles receipt paper for ten hours per day is exposed to 71 μg of BPA on average per day.
+According to a study published by Springer-Verlag, a person who handles receipt paper for 10 hours per day is exposed to 71 μg of BPA on average per day.
 This amount is 42 times less than the tolerable daily intake (TDI), or the estimated amount of BPA a person can be exposed to on a daily basis throughout their lifetime without a significant health risk.
 This study focused on people who use receipt paper extremely frequently, so most people are exposed to far lower amounts of BPA from receipt paper.

-The most common choice for BPA-free receipt paper is a type that contains bisphenol S (BPS).
+The most common choice for BPA-free thermal receipt paper is a type that contains bisphenol S (BPS).
 The problem is, this chemical has many of the same properties as BPA, which is what most people are trying to avoid when they opt for BPS.
 A study in Endocrinology showed that BPS has hormone-mimicking effects, which can alter an organism’s reproductive system development.
 In fish, exposure to BPS led to premature births.

-Another BPA receipt paper alternative is a urea-based compound that is both BPA and BPS free.
-At Paper Roll Products, we sell this variety to customers who are concerned about the health effects of BPA on their employees and customers over time.
+Another BPA-free thermal receipt paper is a urea-based compound that is both BPA and BPS free.
+At Paper Roll Products, we sell this variety of phenol-free thermal paper to customers who are concerned about the health effects of BPA on their employees and customers over time.
 Urea-based compounds do not trigger the same hormone-altering effects that happen with large amounts of exposure to BPA or BPS.